A Guide to Old Dubai: What to Eat, See and Do!

 Taking an abra (a traditional wooden boat) across Dubai Creek is one of the most fun Old Dubai activities.
 Plus, you’ll need to get across the creek to reach Deira from Al Fahidi or Al Seef (which are both on the Bur Dubai side of Dubai Creek).

-These are public boats and they depart when they fill up – but you never have to wait long, as they are a very popular mode of transportation.
+These are public boats and they depart when they fill up.
+You never have to wait long, as they are a very popular mode of transportation.
 Plus, the ride costs just $0.27 (AED 1).
 So it’s kind of like getting a mini cruise along Dubai Creek for super cheap!

 Now that you’ve crossed Dubai Creek into the Deira part of Old Dubai, it’s time to check out some more souks.
 The Gold Souk and Spice Souk are two of the top Old Dubai attractions and must-visits if you want to immerse yourself in the hustle and bustle of Deira.